sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 This method can combine not only concrete features (like anime style) but also more abstract qualities, such as happiness.

-For example, to steer an image toward a happier expression, we used the "training" prompts as shown below:
+For example, to steer an image toward a happier expression, we used the calibration prompts as shown below:

 ```
 Attribute: "Close-up of Mickey Mouse’s face, happy expression, cartoon style"